SaidaDAGDOUG/DynamicEvents/README.md

 Follow these steps to complete the project:

 **Step 1:**
-Rq:Clear the content of the App function
+Rq:Clear the content of the App function.
  This task’s starting point is the App component’s h1 element that reads: “Task: Add a button and handle a click event”.

 ```bash